zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

     zenml integration install azure vm_azure
   ```

-To provision VMs on Azure, your VM Orchestrator stack component needs to be configured to authenticate with cloud provider.
+To provision VMs on Azure, your VM Orchestrator stack component needs to be configured to authenticate with [Azure Service Connector](https://docs.zenml.io/stacks-and-components/auth-management/azure-service-connector)

-We recommend using one of available [Service Connector](https://docs.zenml.io/stacks-and-components/auth-management/service-connectors-guide)
-for this purpose.
-For this example, we will use the [Azure Service Connector](https://docs.zenml.io/stacks-and-components/auth-management/azure-service-connector)
-To configure the Azure Service Connector, you need to register a new service connector using the
+To configure the Azure Service Connector, you need to register a new service connector, but first let's check the available service connectors types using the following command:
-following command:

 ```
 zenml service-connector list-types --type azure